Asynchronous Reconfiguration with Byzantine Failures: System Model

 \section{System Model}

-\myparagraph{Processes and channels.} \confirmed{We consider a system of \emph{processes}.
+\myparagraph{Processes and channels.} \oldconfirm{We consider a system of \emph{processes}.
 A process can be a \emph{replica} or a \emph{client}.
-Let $\Replicas$ and $\Clients$ denote the (possibly infinite) sets of replicas and clients, resp., that potentially can take part in the computation.} At any point in a given execution, a process can be in one of the four states: \emph{idle}, \emph{correct}, \emph{halted}, or \emph{Byzantine}.
-A process is \emph{idle} if it has not taken a single step in the execution yet.
-A process stops being idle by taking a step, e.g., sending or receiving a message.
-A process is considered \emph{correct} as long as it respects the algorithm it is assigned.
-A process is \emph{halted} if it executed the special ``halt'' command and not taking any further steps.
-Finally, a process is \emph{Byzantine} if it prematurely stops taking steps of the algorithm or takes steps that are not prescribed by it. \confirmed{A correct process can later halt or become Byzantine.
-However, the reverse is impossible: a halted or Byzantine process cannot become correct.} \confirmA{We assume that a process that remains correct forever (we call it \emph{forever-correct}) does not prematurely stop taking steps of its algorithm.}
+Let $\Replicas$ and $\Clients$ denote the (possibly infinite) sets of replicas and clients, resp., that potentially can take part in the computation.} At any point in a given execution, a process can be in one of the four states: \emph{idle}, \emph{correct}, \emph{halted}, or \emph{Byzantine}. \needsrev{Initially, each process is \emph{idle}.
+An idle process does not participate in the protocol.
+Once a process starts executing the protocol and as long as it does not execute the ``halt'' command and does not deviate from the prescribed protocol, it is considered \emph{correct}.
+A process is \emph{halted} if it executed the special ``halt'' command and stopped taking further steps.
+Finally, a process is \emph{Byzantine} if it prematurely stops taking steps of the algorithm or takes steps that are not prescribed by it.} A correct process can later halt or become Byzantine.
+However, the reverse is impossible: a halted or Byzantine process cannot become correct.
+We assume that a process that remains correct forever (we call \needsrev{such processes} \emph{forever-correct}) does not prematurely stop taking steps of its algorithm.

 We assume asynchronous \emph{reliable} \emph{authenticated} point-to-point links between each pair of processes~\cite{cachin2011introduction}.
 If a forever-correct process $p$ sends a message $m$ to a forever-correct process $q$, then $q$ eventually delivers $m$.
 Moreover, if a correct process $q$ receives a message $m$ from a process $p$ at time $t$, and $p$ is correct at time $t$, then $p$ has indeed sent $m$ to $q$ before $t$.